Ruth Pitter: Poet

 Pitter began writing poetry early in life under the influence of her schoolteacher parents.
 In 1920, she published her first book of poetry with the help of Hilaire Belloc.
 Despite her business and factory work, Pitter managed to spend a few hours a day writing poetry.

 She went on to publish 18 volumes of new and collected verse over a 70-year career as a published poet.
 Many of her volumes met with some critical and financial success.

 She received the Hawthornden Prize in 1937 for A Trophy of Arms, published the previous year.
 In 1954 she won the William E. Heinemann Award for her book The Ermine (Cresset Press, 1953).

-Style and influences
+Style, Influences and Legacy

 Pitter was a traditionalist poet; she avoided most of the experimentations of modern verse and preferred the meter and rhyme schemes of the 19th century.
 One critic has described her and her poetry thus:

 Pitter, in contrast to T. S. Eliot, Ezra Pound, and W. H. Auden, is a traditional poet in the line of George Herbert, Thomas Traherne, Thomas Hardy, A. E. Housman, W. B. Yeats, and Philip Larkin.
 Unlike the modernists, she rarely experiments with meter or verse form, nor does she explore modernist themes or offer critiques of modern English society.
 Instead, she works with familiar meters and verse forms, and her reluctance to alter her voice to follow in the modernist line explains in part why critics have overlooked her poetry.
 She is not trendy, avant-garde, nor, thankfully, impenetrable.